 Please note, E-file.com provides software to prepare federal tax extensions.
 However, we do not provide software for state/local tax extensions.
 With every purchase of our extension software we include free software to prepare and file a tax return once the taxpayer is ready to file.
+The federal extension (form 4868) must be filed and/or mailed with your estimated payment by the April 15th deadline.

 Most states, which require taxpayers to file an income tax return, use the federal deadline of April 15th (unless the 15th falls on a weekend or a holiday.)
 If your state requires that you file a return and you believe you will not be able to complete your return by the deadline, you may be able to file a request for an extension.